 Versatility tops the list of reasons we love Disney gift cards.
 Disney gift cards can be used to pay for any portion of a Disney vacation, from hotels to tickets and everything in between.
 You can not only use a Disney gift card to pay for your reservation, you can also use Disney gift cards to pay for purchases while you are at the parks.
-Every Disney shop and restaurant will accept Disney gift cards.
+Every Disney shop, restaurant, or hotel at Disneyland or Walt Disney World will accept Disney gift cards.
 You can even use Disney gift cards at many of the retail shops at Disney Springs in Orlando, even the ones not owned by Disney.

 Where can I buy Disney gift cards?

 You can buy Disney gift cards almost anywhere gift cards are sold.
 Some popular places to buy Disney gift cards include the grocery store, wholesale clubs, department stores like Target, electronics stores like Best Buy, and even some home improvement stores.
 Depending on the particular outlet, you may be able to purchase Disney gift cards in store, online, or both.

 Disney gift cards are generally sold in denominations of $25-$500, both as fixed denomination cards and variable denomination cards.
 A variable denomination gift card will require you to tell the cashier how much money you want to put on the gift card (generally between $25-$500).

 Do Disney gift cards expire?